SEFL: A Framework for Generating Synthetic Educational Assignment Feedback with LLM Agents: SEFL: Synthetic Educational Feedback Loops

-\paragraph{Statistics.} \cref{tab:stats} presents the final dataset.
-The generation lengths for each agent are intentionally kept concise ($<$170 tokens), based on the hypothesis that overly lengthy feedback may be counterproductive.
-This is in line with observations from \citet{ferguson2011student}, who observes that students tend to favor brief comments, finding a general overview of an assignment more useful.
-Balancing supportive and critical feedback is crucial as, by default, LLMs often produce excessively verbose responses, which can influence the preferences of both humans and language models~\cite{saito2023verbosity}.
+\paragraph{Data statistics.} After generating 5,000 examples, we continue to create example pairs, resulting in 19,841 teacher-student feedback pairs.
+In \cref{tab:stats}, we present the final dataset statistics.
+We underline that the generation lengths for each agent are intentionally kept concise ($<$170 subword tokens), based on the hypothesis that overly lengthy feedback may be counterproductive.
+This is in line with observations from \citet{ferguson2011student}, who finds that students tend to favor brief comments.
+We argue that balancing supportive and critical feedback is crucial, as LLMs often produce verbose responses by default, which can influence the preferences of both humans and LMs~\cite{saito2023verbosity}.